-I am Cody, a Cancer survivor from UT Southwestern in Dallas, Texas.
-I founded a non-profit “Giving hemp” to provide hemp products to cancer patients in exchange for their scans, reports, and medication list.
-I am also a consultant and speaker.
-I was diagnosed with brain cancer, glioblastoma.
+I am Cody, a Cancer survivor from Dallas, Texas.
+I founded a non-profit organization called “Giving hemp” to provide hemp products to cancer patients in exchange for their scans, reports, and medication list and am also a consultant and speaker and was diagnosed with brain cancer, glioblastoma.

 Symptoms and diagnosis

 One day, I had a seizure.
-I was having partial facial spasms, and there were no seizures at that point.
-I didn’t have any vision problems.
-So the last thing I thought it would be is a tumour.
-But apparently, I had a couple of seizures and was rushed to the hospital.
-And then they did an MRI, and that’s when they found a mess.
-The tumour was about the size of a plum.
+I was initially having partial facial spasms, and there were no seizures at that point and I didn’t have any vision problems.
+So the last thing I thought it would be is a tumor.
+But, what I had were seizures and was rushed to the hospital.
+They did an MRI, and that’s when they found a mess.
+The tumor was about the size of a plum.
 I had grown up in a Church that believed in prayer.
 When I heard the word, I freaked out.
 But I did place my faith in God and his ability to keep me throughout this entire process.
 So I just handed my whole life over and surrendered myself.

 Treatments underwent and side effects

-I had radiation and chemo in January of 2007, going on later on in 2007.
+I had radiation and chemo in January of 2007, going on through the year.
 I also went through surgery.
 So for the brain, they don’t do IV chemo because of the blood-brain barrier.
 So it’s a pill form.
 It does the same thing.
 I was nauseated.
 I was vomiting and lost my hair.
 Radiation treatment led to my hair loss.
-I still have some hair.
-I just did all the standard treatments.
+I still have some hair and just did all the standard treatments.
 I was getting synthetic THC and Marinol during the time of my treatment.
 THC is anti-proliferative and anti-angiogenic.
-So it stops proliferation and inhibits the tumour from getting a blood vessel to derive nutrients.
+So it stops proliferation and inhibits the tumor from getting a blood vessel to derive nutrients.

 The support system was my mother.
 I grew up in Florida, but I was born here and the whole family is here.
 So whenever I got sick, I had the whole family around me.